-Employees will have the option to choose amongst four Preferred Provider Organization (PPO) medical insurance plans.
+Employees will have the option to choose amongst multiple medical insurance options.
 Each plan provides in and out of network coverage.
 Using in-network providers helps reduce the cost of services to employees.
 Each medical plan varies in deductibles, out-of-pocket maximums, and cost of premiums.